hughperkins/poc-sparse-feature-maps/README.md

 - facilitates implementation
 - can continue to use standard GPU implementatinos for convolution etc

-On the downside, it's quite non-standard, and might not achieve the same sparsity, in terms of actual storage used, compared to some more standard representation
+On the downside, it's quite non-standard, and might not achieve the same sparsity, in terms of actual storage used, compared to some more standard representation.
+I'm a bit concerned too that it will have all of the implementation issues that 0-norms have, ie non-differentiability, exponentially combinatorial complexity etc :-(

 ### Implementation